 - Evaluation custom questions - Questions used for program assessment goals- You can send a separate evaluation survey to students and approvers.
 You can also determine which approvers receive evaluation requests

 2. Template(s).
 CS staff create a new Experience template in the Experiences Preferences (School Settings) - adding those custom surveys.
+Refer to Creating an Experiences Template for more information.

 3. Student Submission.
 Student receives a job offer (through Handshake or otherwise) and wants to use the internship for their program requirements.